YounesZaid/angular-app/README.md

 # AngularApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2. and some of my Touch :smile:

 ## Development server